calumcraig/calumcraig.github.io/_posts/2025-12-02-Home_server_project.md

 ### Planning stage:

 - Decide hardware to use:
   - I had a 4 GB RAM Raspberry Pi 5 which I bought with the intention to set up as a retro gaming console.
-I do so but wasn't really using much - so I decided to repurpose it as something more practical.
+I did so but wasn't really using much - so I decided to repurpose it as something more practical.
 - Needed storage space so ordered a 1TB SATA drive + mounting board.
 - Decide software to use:
   - Quick bit of research found an official Raspberry Pi image for Ubuntu Server - I've used Linux for years so that was perfect.